-SASB Reference GRI Reference 2020 2021 2022 Discussion Source Energy Management Total energy consumed RT-CP-130a.1 302-1 6,335K 6,480K 4,508K Total energy consumption is measured in gigajoules (GJ).
-2020 and 2021 data is full-year and 2022 data is through Q3.
-CDP Climate Response (Section C8.2a) Percentage grid electricity RT-CP-130a.1 302-2 35% 36% 39% During 2022, 39% of our total energy consumption came from grid electricity.
-2020 and 2021 data is full-year and 2022 data is through Q3.
+SASB Reference GRI Reference 2020 2021 2022 Discussion Source Energy Management Total energy consumed RT-CP-130a.1 302-1 6,335K 6,480K 5,872K Total energy consumption is measured in gigajoules (GJ).
+CDP Climate Response (Section C8.2a) Percentage grid electricity RT-CP-130a.1 302-2 35% 36% 38% During 2022, 38% of our total energy consumption came from grid electricity.
 CDP Climate Response (Section C8.2a) Percentage renewable RT-CP-130a.1 302-3 17% 20% 24% Our use of renewable energy is increasing due to our US wind virtual power purchase agreement (vPPA) that began in June 2020.
 The vPPA was a component of the year-over-year increase in percentage renewable, in addition to the expansion of on-site solar and our purchase of more RECs globally.
-2020 and 2021 data is full-year, and 2022 data is through Q3.
 CDP Climate Response (Section C8.2a) Total self-generated energy RT-CP-130a.1 302-4 We self-generate less than 1% of our total energy consumption, primarily through backup diesel generators, in scope 1.
 In addition, certain facilities operate windmills and solar panels that generate electricity for our company and the grid.
 Activities to reduce energy consumption 302-4 Within our overall strategy to reduce GHG emissions, we have a specific focus on initiatives and projects that address energy efficiency.
 To date, our facilities have completed 48 projects providing an estimated annual energy reduction of 16,043 megawatt hours (MWh) per year.
 Our Materials Group (Label and Graphic Materials only) and Solutions Group (Apparel Solutions only) have annual energy intensity reduction targets of 2% and 3%, respectively, measured as MWh of electricity and natural gas consumed per unit of production.
-Energy/Renewable energy targets Historic data points for total energy targets e As of September 30, 2022, our Materials Group (Label and Graphic Materials only) reduced the energy intensity of its manufacturing facilities by 26% compared to its 2015 baseline, an average reduction of 3.7% per year.
-Over the same period, Apparel Solutions within our Solutions Group reduced energy intensity by 29%, an average reduction of 4.1% per year.
-We are committed to reducing energy intensity in our facilities consistent with our overall climate strategy.
-21
+Energy/Renewable energy targets As of year-end 2022, our Materials Group (Label and Graphic Materials only) reduced the energy intensity of its manufacturing facilities by 24% compared to its 2015 baseline, an average reduction of 3.5% per year.
+Over the same period, Apparel Solutions within our Solutions Group reduced energy intensity by 28%, an average reduction of 4% per year.
+We are committed to reducing energy intensity in our facilities consistent with our overall climate strategy. • Historic data points for total energorior disclosures to account for rece ent acquisitions. newable have been up 21